1. Feature Overview

 You can create different task types according to the requirements of your business.
-For example, if you’re in the real estate industry, you can create a ‘Site Visit’ task.
-If you’re in the finance industry, you can create a ‘Document Collection’ task.
+You can add these tasks to Leads and Opportunities.
+An example of a task that can be added on a lead is “Mail Health Insurance Policy Documents”, while a task that can be added to an opportunity is “Inspect Vehicle for Motor Insurance”.
 You also have the flexibility to configure reminders, fields and forms for each task type.

 This article shows you how to create and configure different task types.
 Once you’ve created and configured a new task type, you can then create tasks of that type for your users.
 For more information on that, see Create Tasks and Schedule Reminders.

 - You must be an Admin user to create and customize task types.